james-talent-1019/simple_cashier/README.md

 ## Important Notes
 * index.html MUST NOT be modified.
 All HTML changes must be done via code.

-* The code and, by extension, the boilerplate, is a similar project you will see while working in the project.
-So, use and help yourself with the [SampleApp](https://github.com/overwolf/sample-app) from [OverWolf](https://overwolf.github.io) to do as close as possible as you would do the app.

 ## Happy coding
 Made with ❤️